Liliced/modules-mgt-dashboard/README.md

 - HTML 5
 - CSS 3
+- JavaScript (ES6)
 - React library v16 (with CDN)
 - Babel compiler v6.5 (with CDN)

 ## How it works

-To simplify, modules are basic objects with an id, a title and a description.
+> To simplify, modules are basic objects with an id, a title and a description.

 1. An **AJAX request** fetches data from a json file and passes the resulting array of modules to a "Dashboard" React component.